 For instance, a business associated with a high transaction volume (such as those within the online retail sector) should opt for a bundle which is capable of handling frenetic sales and payroll concerns.

-What are some popular cloud-based accounting platforms and what speciality does each offer?
+Question #7.
+What are some popular cloud-based accounting platforms and what specialty does each offer?

 Let us now take a quick look at some of the top providers as well as the amenities associated with each: